yunx-z/MLRC-Bench/README.md

 - Your code should not attempt to access internet.
 Any pretrained models, datasets should be downloaded beforehand by `prepare.py`.

 # Acknowledgements
-This repo is based on [MLAgentBench](https://github.com/snap-stanford/MLAgentBench).
+This repo is based on [MLAgentBench](https://github.com/snap-stanford/MLAgentBench), and we thank the authors for their foundational work.